purple86a/Comparing-U-net-Architectures-for-Multi-Class-Semantic-Segmentation-of-Intracranial-Hemorrhage-Types/README.md

    - 6 output channels
    - Probability maps

+## 🥸 Gradio App on HuggingFace
+If you would like to try the best U-Net ResNet101 backbone with SCSE attention checkout this [Link!](https://huggingface.co/spaces/purplewater/Multi-class-semantic-segmentation-of-intracranial-hemorrhage-types-in-ct-scans).

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.